Mechatronics Engineering Technology Occupations

 - Industrial control networking and automation

-- Manufacturing Process Technician
+- Semiconductor Manufacturing

 Job duties may include construction, fabrication, maintenance, troubleshooting, repair, calibration, testing and design.
 You may work with automatic control systems, AC and DC control components, motors, programmable control, microprocessors, computers and robots.
 May assist engineers in testing and designing robotics equipment.
 Advancement to supervisor and management positions within the field is frequently available.

-Mechatronics is new and is not listed with an occupational trend prediction but very similar skill areas are listed.
+Mechatronics Technology is new and is not listed with an occupational trend prediction but very similar skill areas are listed.
 State and national trends predict 25% increase in employment in the state of Utah in this area.
 Earnings vary by specialty, location, and level of responsibility.

-Internships provide beneficial pre-professional experience and allow students an opportunity to learn more about a career path they are interested in.
+Internships provide beneficial pre-professional experience and allow students an opportunity to learn more about a career path they are interested in pursuing.
 Internships look great on resumes and help in developing important networking relationships.
 There are internships available for Mechatronics students with many local companies that can provide educational opportunities outside of required college courses.